-Object-files are often claimed to support a negative claim made by MFT.
+Object-files are often claimed to support a central negative claim of MFT.
 Supposedly, object-files empirically contradict a view of perception descriptivists assume, according to which perception represents only arrays of qualitative features scattered in space.
 On this view, individuals must be posited quasi-theoretically, as the hypothetical possessors of such-and-such immediately visible and epistemically transparent qualities, so object representation requires the sophisticated conceptual apparatus that goes with language and quantification.
 According to the object-file model, on the contrary, perception divides the world into objects prior to conceptualization, and offers them up as potential targets for thought.
 Object-files thus undercut the empirical basis for descriptivism in perception (Burge, 2010; Burnston & Cohen, 2012; Dickie, 2010; Pylyshyn, 2007).
-However, the rejection of descriptivism in perception is not unique to MFT: one may reject perceptual descriptivism without accepting that all or only singular thinking is file-based11.

-In addition, empirical research on object-files may be taken to support MFT's more characteristic positive claims, insofar as it supports a premise of the projection argument in favor of the view.
+In addition, object-files may be taken to support MFT's positive claims.
 Indeed, object-files have two main characteristics which arguably make them fit the bill for distinctively singular representations: First, unlike putative general files, object-files refer to objects.
-Even if the precise sense in which we should understand 'objects' in this context remains controversial, the function of object-files is (arguably) not to represent attributes or kinds (like wombat-hood or cuteness, nor even Spelke objecthood12).
-Second, unlike putative descriptive files, object-files refer nondescriptively.13 The signature triggering and maintenance conditions of object-files, based on principles like spatiotemporal priority, give some substance to the idea that files are nondescriptive.
-It thus seems plausible to appeal to object-files as a species of singular representations, and to claim they fill the role of NMOPs for demonstrative thoughts about objects.
+Even if the precise sense in which we should understand 'objects' in this context remains controversial, the function of object-files is (arguably) not to represent attributes or kinds (like wombat-hood or cuteness, nor even Spelke objecthood).
+Second, unlike putative descriptive files, object-